 Place an appropriate container beneath the outlet and screw the water release valve open several turns.
 Drain any water deposits from the canister until clean diesel fuel flows from the valve.
+Dispose of drained fuel in an environmentally safe manner.
 Close valve by hand.
 Do not over tighten.